StevenMicheletti/poolparty/README.md

 - Individual contribution stats (r_ind_stats.R)
 - A standardized sync file that normalizes individuals' allelic contribution to each genomic position (r_standardize.R)

+## Input files
+In addition to fastq files, PPalign also requires an input file named 'samplelist.txt' which must be placed in the directory containing the fastqs. samplelist.txt is a list containing the file names (one per line) for all of the fastqs you want to include in the run.
+An example with 2 paired-end libraries:

+>Pool1_R1.fq.gz	1
+>Pool1_R2.fq.gz	1
+>Pool2_R1.fq.gz	2
+>Pool2_R2.fq.gz	2

+Note that the 'library' or 'population' number must be specified after each file.
+This number must be an integer from 1-N. See the example samplelist.txt for more information.

+The naming convention of the fastq files is essential.
+The unique ID identifying the library must occur before the first underscore and must match its paired-end mate.
+The number after the file designates the population or library that the file belongs to - this is particularly useful if individuals are barcoded or populations were sequenced on differet lanes.

 ## Editing the .config file

 The configuration file contains working directory locations, run paramteres and dependency locations.
 There are example config files provided.
 Create a new .config file for each run and place it in your working directory.